 11. NAMES OF OPERATION

 I hereby certify the following is a list of all names under which my organization has operated during the past five (5) years (since July 14, 2012).

-AND

 12. BUSINESS RELATIONSHIP

-The respondent shall disclose any business relationship (as defined in Section 409.966(3)(e), Florida Statutes) with any other eligible Managed Care Plan that is a potential respondent to this solicitation.
+☐ The respondent shall disclose any business relationship (as defined in Section 409.966(3)(e), Florida Statutes) with any other eligible Managed Care Plan that is a potential respondent to this solicitation.
 Such disclosure shall include identifying information for each Managed Care Plan, the nature of the business relationship, the current service area of each Managed Care Plan (by line of business), and the signature of the authorized representative for each Managed Care Plan.

-The respondent must disclose any business relationship(s) in the space
+The respondent must disclose any business relationship(s) in the space provided below:

-AND 13.
-COMPLETE MEDICAID PROVIDER ENROLLMENT PACKAGE SUBMISSION I hereby certify my organization, if awarded a Contract, shall provide the Agency with an accurate and complete Medicaid Provider Enrollment Application, including all ownership and principal fingerprint cards and processing fees, within thirty (30) days after the Contract award is complete.
-AND 14.
-REQUIRED PLAN READINESS DOCUMENTATION I hereby certify my organization, if awarded a Contract, shall submit to the Agency all required Plan Readiness documentation within established timeframes as required in Attachment A, Instructions and Special Conditions, Section E., Contract Implementation.
-I hereby certify my organization, if a prepaid PSN that is awarded a Contract, shall submit within thirty (30) days, the application for a Health Care Provider
+13. COMPLETE MEDICAID PROVIDER ENROLLMENT PACKAGE SUBMISSION

+□ I hereby certify my organization, if awarded a Contract, shall provide the Agency with an accurate and complete Medicaid Provider Enrollment Application, including all ownership and principal fingerprint cards and processing fees, within thirty (30) days after the Contract award is complete.

+14. REQUIRED PLAN READINESS DOCUMENTATION

+- ☐ I hereby certify my organization, if awarded a Contract, shall submit to the Agency all required Plan Readiness documentation within established timeframes as required in Attachment A, Instructions and Special Conditions, Section E., Contract Implementation. - □ I hereby certify my organization, if a prepaid PSN that is awarded a Contract, shall submit within thirty (30) days, the application for a Health Care Provider Certificate and for a Certificate of Authority, as provided for in Section 641.2019, Florida Statutes.